mikeful/genetic_prog_bmi/README.md

 ## General info

 I experimented with genetic programming part of [DEAP](https://github.com/DEAP/deap) library to figure out the tricky parts of process.
 Goal was to train and generate function to calculate body mass index from example data.
-Learned: function selection and validation checker has huge impact on how quickly the algorithm finds correct and compact solution for even simple function like BMI.
+Learned: available function selection and validation/fitenss checker has huge impact on how quickly the algorithm finds correct and compact solution for even simple function like BMI.

 ## Usage